'Game Of Thrones' Season 7 Episode 7: Do Varys And Littlefinger Really Not Know About Jon Snow?

 If Varys knows and truly desires peace in the Seven Kingdoms, he should be starting to realize that Daenerys’ reign is unlikely to bring it to them.
 Backing Jon Snow for the Iron Throne would make peace a nearly definitive endgame.

 If Varys knows about Jon Snow, Season 7 is the time for him to share the truth.
-The mystery is if he knows about Jon Snow’s parentage, why he has kept it a secret for so long?
+The mystery is if he knows about Jon Snow’s parentage, why he has kept it a secret for so long.

-In an interview with The Hollywood Reporter, actor Conleth Hill, who portrays the “Spider,” talked about Varys’ feelings towards the Starks, and Hill’s insight provides an interesting context for Varys’ mindset about the Stark family and their leader.
+In an interview with The Hollywood Reporter, actor Conleth Hill who portrays the “Spider” talked about Varys’ feelings towards the Starks and Hill’s insight provides an interesting context for Varys’ mindset about the Stark family and their leader.

 Over in the North, Littlefinger has behaved similarly disaffected by Jon.
-His obvious dislike for Snow stems from multiple issues, including Jon’s disapproval of Lord Baelish’s involvement with his sister, Sansa Stark (Sophie Turner).
+His obvious dislike for Snow stems from multiple issues; including Jon’s disapproval of Lord Baelish’s involvement with his sister Sansa Stark (Sophie Turner).
 The two memorably came to blows before Jon left Winterfell over the matter.

 If Littlefinger knows about Jon Snow, he has a reason to keep it secret.
-Simply put, the truth does him no favors, and as Sansa mentioned in Episode 4, Littlefinger does not make any move unless it is advantageous in some way.
+Simply put, the truth does him no favors and as Sansa mentioned in Episode 4, Littlefinger does not make any move unless it is self-advantageous in some way.

 Have both of Game of Thrones‘ top spymasters been outwitted by Ned Stark?
 Or are they keeping the secret Ned so dutifully kept for their own reasons?

-Winter is Coming has confirmed that the title for the Season 7 finale is “The Dragon and the Wolf,” and if you believe that title is a reference to Jon Snow’s biological parents, then we might be getting an answer soon.
+Winter is Coming has confirmed that the title for the Season 7 finale is “The Dragon and the Wolf” and if you believe that title is a reference to Jon Snow’s biological parents than we might be getting an answer soon.
 Game of Thrones Season 7 concludes with Episode 7 this Sunday, August 27 at 9 p.m.
 EST on HBO.

 [Featured Image by Helen Sloan/HBO]